pants64DS/Misc-SM64DS-Patches/Custom Kuppa Script Instructions.md

 I wouldn't recommend this for most instructions since it requires updating the ID in [extended_ks.impl](source/extended_ks.impl) every time it's changed in [extended_ks.h](source/extended_ks.h) and it's easy to forget that.

-## Other effects of custom instruction patch
+## Other effects of the custom instruction patch

 Besides enabling custom instructions, the patch in [extended_ks.cpp](source/extended_ks.cpp) also has the following effects.